-The maps in Figures 3 and 4 illustrate the water resources position for the East Midlands.
-They show that surface water throughout the majority of the East Midlands is already fully committed to existing abstractions and the environment in the summer, and that no significant further resource is reliably available.
-Exceptions include the River Trent itself, and parts of the River Soar.
+The maps in Figures 3 and 4 illustrate the water resources position for the West Midlands.
+They show that surface water throughout the majority of the West Midlands is already fully committed to existing abstractions and the environment in the summer, and that no significant further resource is reliably available.
+Exceptions include abstraction from the River Trent, and parts of the River Tame sub-catchment.
 However, there is scope for winter abstraction from most of the rivers.
 Anyone who wants to abstract water generally needs a licence from the Environment Agency.
 Before a licence is given, we must be sure that it will not cause damage and detailed studies are often necessary.
-Our Catchment Abstraction Management Strategies (CAMS) for the region, produced over the next seven years, will clarify at the local level where resources are sustainably available.

-In those areas coloured red in Figures 3 and 4, the licensed surface or groundwater abstractions exceed the sustainable limit, potentially affecting rivers and wetlands.
+Our Catchment Abstraction Management Strategies (CAMS) for the region, produced over the part seven years, will for the region, produced over the next seven years, will clarify at the local level where resources are sustainably available.
+In those areas coloured red in Figure 4, the licensed groundwater abstractions exceed the sustainable limit, potentially affecting rivers and wetlands.
 Action to resolve the problems arising may involve changes to both surface and groundwater licences in the longer term.
-We are already working with water companies and other abstractors to restore sustainable abstraction rates in these areas, for example, through the Agency's National Environment Programme which includes eight sites in the East Midlands where solutions are planned for implementation or where further investigation is required in relation to water company abstractions (Figure 5).
+We are already working with water companies and other abstractors to restore sustainable abstraction rates in these areas, for example, through the Agency's National Environment Programme which includes nineteen sites in the West Midlands thought to be impacted by water company abstractions (Figure 5).
 The Agency will also complete the review of authorisations affecting the Habitats Directive sites and ensure actions are taken to modify or revoke abstraction licences where necessary to maintain international sites in favourable conservation status.
 The Agency will continue to work with English Nature and others on the investigations and actions summarised in our recent review of water abstractions on Sites of Special Scientific Interest (SSSIs).
 We will prioritise and monitor progress on these and other abstraction related concerns through our Restoring Sustainable Abstractions Programme within the context of our CAMS process.